piotrekDo/planning/README.md

 ## Updating data

-Updating data takes place by sending an update object with null values for fields, we don't wish to update by put method.
+Updating data takes place by sending an update object with null values for fields we don't wish to update by put method.
 For example for editing only driver's telephone number a simple json will be enough:

     {